 Deficiency Needs VS Growth Needs

-The first four tiers of Maslow’s Hierarchy all contain needs which can be put into the deficiency needs category.
+The first four tiers of Maslow’s Hierarchy all contain needs that can be put into the deficiency needs category.
 These are the needs that arise due to any kind of deprivation, and they work as fantastic motivators to get people to do things when these needs go unmet.
 For example, if you lack food, you will start looking for it.
 Generally, the more that these needs are denied, the stronger the urge becomes to meet them, so the longer you go without food, the hungrier you are going to get, and the more motivated you are to then do something about this.

 The next tier of self-actualization is what is known as a growth need.
 What this means is that it is the desire to develop and mature as an individual, not because you are lacking something, but simply because you want to be better.

 Now that we have a better understanding of how the hierarchy works and the different types of needs, it becomes easier to understand how drug addiction disrupts the entire system.
 These systems help us to maneuver through life, allowing us to evolve as humans and become the best that we can be.
-However, drug and substance addiction interrupt this entire process and that is why recovery is so difficult for people in the beginning, and all the way through.
+However, drug and substance addiction interrupt this entire process and that is why recovery is so difficult for people at the beginning and all the way through.

 The Stages Of The Hierarchy And How Addiction Overtakes

-When someone is addicted to a substance, their basic desires for food, water, connection and self-actualization at the top of the list essentially go out of the window the more time that passes.
+When someone is addicted to a substance, their basic desires for food, water, connection, and self-actualization at the top of the list essentially go out of the window the more time that passes.
 In the beginning stages, the desire for self-actualization will go first, followed by basic needs such as food.
 The only focus of the addicted person is their drug of choice and whatever they have got to do to get it.
 The longer the addiction goes on, the more needs it will take over, until the only thing they care about in any capacity is their substance.
 Let’s work our way through the pyramid and take a look at how addiction corrupts it.

 Basic Physiological Desires

 The next need is safety.
-The need to feel safe might still be a priority for some people, but this is more common in early addiction than advanced addiction.
+The need to feel safe might still be a priority for some people, but this is more common in early addiction than in advanced addiction.
 However, the addict wants to be safe so that they can continue to use in a safe environment.
 But, the longer the addiction goes on, and the worse it gets, many addicts are content to live in dirty homes with other addicts, or even on the streets if it means that they can continue getting high.

 Money And Resources

 The addicted person will often find a relationship with someone who can provide them with their drug of choice, as well as income to provide for their habit.
-You will often find with addicts that they do not care what this relationship is like, whether it is abusive or if their partner is a criminal, as long as they are able to get their next hit when they want it.
-If an addict cannot find a partner, they often turn to stealing, or pawning their items in order to get their next hit.
+You will often find addicts do not care what this relationship is like, whether it is abusive or if their partner is a criminal, as long as they are able to get their next hit when they want it.
+If an addict cannot find a partner, they often turn to stealing or pawning their items in order to get their next hit.

 Love And Belonging

 Addicts often avoid their loved ones.
 This is more common if they think that their family or loved ones are going to try to interfere and become a threat to them getting high.
-For example, if an addict knows their family wants them to get help, they may avoid them entirely so that this is not possible.
+For example, if an addict knows their family wants them to get help, they may avoid them entirely so this is not possible.

 The Need For More And Lack Of Self Actualization

 There is no self-actualization for an addict.
-They do not want to become better, or develop skills to become a better person.
+They do not want to become better or develop skills to become a better person.
 All they want is to continue with their drug use without the involvement of anyone trying to get in the way.
 They no longer care about who they hurt or the consequences of what they are doing, they only care about getting their next hit.
 The only way to break this cycle is for a drastic event to take place, and even then, it’s not enough for some people to stop.

 How To Overcome Addiction